My Bet? Canadian Banks

 - Conservatism: This key strength of the Canadian banking industry is a direct result of the country's regulatory framework, but also the implicit interest that bounds the banks ("Let's dance as long as we do not step on each other's feet").

-- Concentration: Indeed, the Canadian market is extremely concentrated with the "Big 6" accounting for more than 80% in terms of assets, deposit and mortgage origination.
+- Concentration: Indeed, the Canadian market is extremely concentrated, with the "Big 6" accounting for more than 80% in terms of assets, deposit and mortgage origination.
 Therefore, the banking system in this country can be viewed a strong articulated arm.

 Source: Canadian Mortgage Trends, January 2016

-The following graph display on a 10-year time frame the evolution of dividend yield offered by the financial sector (banking, insurance and real estate) for three different regions, Europe in blue, Canada in white and the United State of America in green.
-To do so, on Bloomberg have been selected the SP TSX Financial Sector Index (STFINL Index), the S&P 500 Financial Index (S5FINL Index) and the Stoxx Europe 600 Financial Services Index (SXFP Index).
+The following graph displays on a 10-year time frame the evolution of dividend yield offered by the financial sector (banking, insurance and real estate) for three different regions, Europe in blue, Canada in white and the United State of America in green.
+To do so, on Bloomberg I have selected the SP TSX Financial Sector Index (STFINL Index), the S&P 500 Financial Index (S5FINL Index) and the Stoxx Europe 600 Financial Services Index (SXFP Index).
 The key takeaways from the chart below is that even though the 2007 crisis was global, the magnitude on dividend yield was not the same among these regions.
-The financial sector used to converge around a dividend ratio of 4% overall but since the crisis, only Europe and Canada have been able to stabilize not far from this level (today slightly above 3% ratio).
+The financial sector used to converge around a dividend ratio of 4% overall, but since the crisis, only Europe and Canada have been able to stabilize not far from this level (today slightly above 3% ratio).

 Source: Bloomberg terminal data

 Let me reassure you, the dividend yield is not the only reason why I find Canadian banks attractive.
-This article provides a light version of the CAMELS approach for banking industry, followed by a quick snapshot of some market indicators.
-The final part on the other hand, expose some challenges that the country's financial sector is currently facing and how the different actors are trying to mitigate the downside risk.
+This article provides a light version of the CAMELS approach for the banking industry, followed by a quick snapshot of some market indicators.
+The final part, on the other hand, exposes some challenges that the country's financial sector is currently facing and how the different actors are trying to mitigate the downside risk.

 Three groups with similar regional characteristics have been created:

-- Canadian banks group: including Royal Bank of Canada (RY), TD Bank (TD), CIBC (CM), Scotiabank (BNS) and Bank of Montreal (BMO)
+- Canadian banks group: Royal Bank of Canada (RY), TD Bank (TD), CIBC (CM), Scotiabank (BNS) and Bank of Montreal (BMO)

-- European banks group: BNP Paribas (OTCQX:BNPQF), Société Générale (OTCPK:SCGLF), Crédit Agricole (OTCPK:CRARF), Deutsche Bank (DB) , Commerzbank (OTCPK:CRZBF), Banco Santander (SAN) and HSBC (HSBC)
+- European banks group: BNP Paribas (OTCQX:BNPQF), Société Générale (OTCPK:SCGLF), Crédit Agricole (OTCPK:CRARF), Deutsche Bank (DB), Commerzbank (OTCPK:CRZBF), Banco Santander (SAN) and HSBC (HSBC)

-- US & Japanese banks group: Bank of America (BAC), JP Morgan (JPM), Morgan Stanley (MS), Wells Fargo (WFC), Mitsubishi UFJ Financial group (MTU) and Mizuho Financial group (MFG)
+- US & Japanese banks group: Bank of America (BAC), JPMorgan (JPM), Morgan Stanley (MS), Wells Fargo (WFC), Mitsubishi UFJ Financial Group (MTU) and Mizuho Financial Group (MFG)

-*Note: The situation in Japan and the United States of America is different, nevertheless Mitsubishi UFJ Financial Group and Mizuho Financial Group have been grouped with the U.S. Bank due to their size and their G-SIFI qualification.
+*Note: The situation in Japan and the United States of America is different, nevertheless Mitsubishi UFJ Financial Group and Mizuho Financial Group have been grouped with the U.S. banks due to their size and their G-SIFI qualification.

 A quick analysis